Hackerthonweb3/Raindrop/README.md

 #### Data Portability

 -   **Ceramic**： We are mixing these on-chain solutions with off-chain portable data by using Ceramic and Lit protocols, to achieve a superior UX combined with React to easily onboard every kind of use in any platform.
 -   **IPFS/Filecoin**： To allow creators to add gated content with images on the decentralized networks.
-Also, to allow them to upload their profile image and cover on it.
+Also, to allow them to upload their profile image and cover on it by using web3storage.
 -   **Livepeer**： To allow creators to add gated content with videos on the decentralized networks.

 #### Membership community made easy